Physical Space Proof of Bilinear Estimates and Applications to Nonlinear Dispersive Equations (II): Proof of Proposition when d=3

 \section{Proof of Proposition \ref{prop} when \texorpdfstring{$d = 3$}{d=3}}

-The difference between the proof of Proposition \ref{prop} when $d=3$ and $d=2$ comes from the Strichartz estimate \eqref{stricahrtz d=3}.
-Here we only give the proof for the bound of $\Vert E^{(1)}\Vert_{S_1(T)}$ and omit rest part of the proof since it is similar to the case $d = 2$.
+The difference between the proofs of Proposition \ref{prop} when $d=3$ and $d=2$ originates from the Strichartz estimate \eqref{stricahrtz d=3}.
+Here we only present the proof for controlling the term $\Vert E^{(1)}\Vert_{S_1(T)}$, as the remaining arguments parallel the case $d = 2$.

 By Strichartz estimate \eqref{stricahrtz d=3},